tdphys/rust-dominator/README.md

 [![crates.io](https://img.shields.io/crates/v/dominator.svg)](https://crates.io/crates/dominator)
 [![docs.rs](https://docs.rs/dominator/badge.svg)](https://docs.rs/dominator)

-Zero-cost ultra-high-performance declarative DOM library using FRP signals for Rust!
+Zero-cost ultra-high-performance declarative [DOM] library using [FRP] signals for [Rust]!

 Overview
 ========

 Dominator is one of the fastest DOM frameworks in the world ([it is just as fast as Inferno][benchmark]).

-It does not use VDOM, instead it uses raw DOM nodes for maximum performance.
+It does not use [VDOM], instead it uses raw DOM nodes for maximum performance.
 It is close to the metal and has almost no overhead: everything is inlined to raw DOM operations.

 It scales incredibly well even with very large applications, because updates are always `O(1)` time, no